Cookie Policy

 We use PostHog (hosted in the European Union) for privacy-first product analytics — understanding which features are used and where people get stuck, so we can improve the app.
 It is configured to be as private as possible:

-• Analytics requests are sent to our own subdomain (e.steadapp.com.au) instead of directly to PostHog, so privacy/ad-blocking tools don't silently drop them.
-This is transport only — it collects nothing extra; in transit the requests pass through Cloudflare (PostHog's content-delivery network) before reaching PostHog in the EU.
+e.steadapp.com.au) instead of directly to PostHog, so privacy/ad-blocking tools don't silently drop them.
+This is transport only — it collects nothing extra; in transit the requests pass through Cloudflare (PostHog's content-delivery network) before reaching PostHog in the EU. - On our public pages we ask first.
+Until you answer, PostHog is not loaded, nothing is requested from it and nothing is stored in your browser.
+If you say no, the same remains true, and we keep only the note that you said no. You do not need an account to make or change that choice.

 7. How to Manage Cookies